Lucastdeg/WRO-2024-SAPIENS/README.md

 Directional Decision Making:
 Upon detecting the color green, the robot is programmed to turn left.
 Conversely, when red is detected, the robot turns right.
 This color-based decision-making process ensures that the robot navigates efficiently and avoids obstacles or follows a designated path based on the predefined color signals.

-Obstacle Detection and Avoidance:
+Border Detection and Turning:
-In addition to color detection, our robot is equipped with sensors to identify and dodge obstacles.
-When an obstacle is detected, the robot assesses the best path to avoid the obstacle, and then resumes its course, using the color signals to guide its direction.
-This dual approach of color-based navigation and obstacle avoidance enhances the robot’s ability to maneuver in complex environments.
+In addition to color detection, our robot is equipped with ultrasonic sensors to identify when and where it should turn.
+It uses an "umbral" which is a certain distance which if the robot pases, it will start to turn to a certain direction.
+That direction is decided by the other two ultrasonic sensors to the left and to the right.

 Implementation Details
 Code and Integration: